Witiko/doctoral-thesis/defense.md

 # Conclusion {#conclusion}

-To conclude, in my work, I aimed to answer three research questions:
+In my work, I aimed to answer three research questions, which I repeat in the presentation slide.
+I will now summarize the results for each question.

-1. Can *semantic matching techniques* that use *token embeddings* improve the *accuracy* of math-aware search engines?

-2. Can semantic matching techniques based on token embeddings be *reasonably fast* for math-aware search?

-3. Can *learning-to-rank techniques* consistently improve accuracy compared to *individual* math-aware search engines?

 As for the first research question, the answer is yes.
 I have shown that semantic matching techniques based on token embeddings significantly improve accuracy on math information retrieval compared to the hard vector space model, especially in combination with *weighted zone scoring*.
-I have also shown how the accuracy of token embeddings can be further improved using *parameter optimization* in token embedding models, *constrained positional embeddings*, *token embedding regulazization* and *orthogonalization*, and *word sense disambiguation*.
-However, I have only evaluated these extensions on tasks that are related to math information retrieval and not directly on math information retrieval.
+I have also shown how the accuracy of token embeddings can be further improved using five additional techniques on tasks that are related to math information retrieval.

 As for the second question, the answer is also yes.
 I have proven that the *soft cosine measure* technique can be as fast as the *hard vector space